Global Markets Data Science Apprenticeship 2026 - London

 The Team

 Quantitative Strategies and Data Group (QSDG) uses models, data, and analytics to develop and deliver impactful solutions to sales and trading teams across Global Markets.
-We collaborate across business lines and are guided by the highest standards of governance, ethics and scientific rigor.
-In your role you will contribute directly to the firm by helping us serve our clients and manage risk.
+We collaborate across business lines and are guided by the highest standards of governance, ethics and scientific rigour.
+In your role, you will contribute directly to the firm by helping us serve our clients and manage risk.
 You will be on active projects in the fast-paced environment of the trading floor.

 Responsibilities